Marklogic-retired/marklogic-data-hub/_pages/upgrade/upgrade-to-4_0_x.md

 ---
 layout: inner
-title: Upgrading DHF
+title: Upgrade to DHF 4.0.x
-permalink: /understanding/upgrading/
+permalink: /upgrade/upgrade-to-4_0_x/
+redirect_from: "/understanding/upgrading/"
 ---

+# Upgrade to DHF 4.0.x

 This page contains the following topics related to upgrading Data Hub Framework and your DHF project.
 * [Required Software](#required-software)